jpmalere/Deep-Q-Learning-Notebook/Readme.md

 ### 2. Getting Started

 The following packages are necessary to run the code:
 - ```UnityEnvironment```.
-The executable file of the environment is available at https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip.
+The executable file of the environment is available at (for Windows x64): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip.
 - ```numpy```
 - ```torch```
 - ```matplotlib```